 The Keys program deals with the whole person.
 The Keys involve the same kind of work done by people who are overcoming an addiction.
 Some overcomers have compared ssa/ma/tx to chemical addiction, and the only disagreement among those who have overcome both is which recovery was harder.

 The program consists of 7 Keys, each of which is designed to get at a different aspect of the issue.
-Each Key consists of something to read, some Bible verses to memorize and write out what they mean to you, and a Study Guide to fill out.
+Each Key consists of a devotion to read, some Bible verses to memorize and write out what they mean to you, and Study Guide questions to answer.
 There are 5 Units with 7 Keys plus a Review in each one.
 So each Key can be gone over 5 times.
+Every Unit has a different emphasis.
 When you get all the way through the 7 Keys plus the Review Key of Unit I, then you start with Unit II, Key 1, etc. There are 40 lessons in all. (see the “Outline of the Keys”) .

 Not everyone gets through all 5 Units.
 Some people find their freedom after one or two Units.
 Instant deliverance is rare, though it does happen.
 Most people find that overcoming is a process of two steps forward and one step back, and most do not overcome easily.
 Weeks of calm can be interrupted by fierce temptation.